ionos-cloud/crossplane-provider-ionoscloud/docs/README.md

 {% hint style="info" %}
 **Note:**
 * You can overwrite the default IONOS Cloud API endpoint, by setting the credentials to: `credentials="{\"host_url\":\"${IONOS_API_URL}\"}"`.
-* You can also set the `IONOS_API_URL` environment variable in the `ControllerConfig` of the provider globally for all resources.
-The following snippet shows how to set it globally in the ControllerConfig:
+* You can also set the `IONOS_API_URL` environment variable in the `DeploymentRuntimeConfig` of the provider globally for all resources.
+The following snippet shows how to set it globally in the DeploymentRuntimeConfig:

     ```bash
   cat <<EOF | kubectl apply -f -
-  apiVersion: pkg.crossplane.io/v1alpha1
+  apiVersion: pkg.crossplane.io/v1beta1
-  kind: ControllerConfig
+  kind: DeploymentRuntimeConfig
   metadata:
     name: overwrite-ionos-api-url
   spec:
+    deploymentTemplate:
+      spec:
+        selector: {}
+        strategy: {}
+        template:
+          spec:
+            containers:
-    env:
+            - env:
               - name: IONOS_API_URL
-        value: "${IONOS_API_URL}"
+                value: ${IONOS_API_URL}
+              name: package-runtime
+              resources: {}
   EOF
   ```